CD31: Structure

 PECAM-1 is a highly glycosylated protein with a mass of approximately 130 kDa.
-The structure of this protein was determined by molecular cloning in 1990, when it was found out that PECAM-1 has N-terminal domain with 574 amino acids, transmembrane domain with 19 amino acids and C-terminal cytoplasmic domain with 118 amino acids.
+The structure of this protein was determined by molecular cloning in 1990, when it was found out that PECAM-1 has an N-terminal domain with 574 amino acids, a transmembrane domain with 19 amino acids and a C-terminal cytoplasmic domain with 118 amino acids.
 The N-terminal domain consists of six extracellular Ig-like domains.

 Interactions

 PECAM-1 is a cell-cell adhesion protein which interacts with other PECAM-1 molecules through homophilic interactions or with non-PECAM-1 molecules through heterophilic interactions.
 Homophilic interactions between PECAM-1 molecules are mediated by antiparallel interactions between extracellular Ig-like domain 1 and Ig-like domain 2.
 These interactions are regulated by the level of PECAM-1 expression.
 Homophilic interactions occur, only when the surface expression of PECAM-1 is high.
 Otherwise, when expression is low, heterophilic interactions occur.